microsoft/Microsoft365DSC/Modules/Office365DSC/DSCResources/MSFT_EXOOnPremisesOrganization/readme.md

 ## Description

-This resource configures OnPremises Organization in Exchange Online.
+This resource configures On-Premises Organization in Exchange Online.